Ten Things to Think About: Choosing a Guardian

 - Does the candidate have a reputation for honesty, integrity, and timeliness?

-- Has the candidate ever been convicted of a crime?
+- Has the candidate ever been convicted of a crime other than a minor traffic violation?

 - Has the potential guardian managed their personal matters in a responsible manner?